SUPERMARKET variations 1 + 2 /

 LP / digital - out June 2022

-In the original field recordings, checkout scanners produce staccato, pitched tones as the cashiers scan shopping Items.
-This cloud of scanner tones is accompanied by the resonant mechanical drone of the conveyor belts, as well as momentary events such as the metallic collisions of trolleys.
-These three elements (tones, drones and events) form the basic material for the pieces, which follow the exact shape of the original field recording.
+In the source recording (audible in Variation 1), checkout scanners produce clusters of short pitched tones as the cashiers process shopping items.
+Each checkout has its own distinct pitch.
+These tones are accompanied by the resonant mechanical drone of the conveyor belts.
+There are also more chaotic momentary events such as metallic trolley collisions and customer service announcements.
+These three musical elements (tones, drones and events) form the material for these pieces.
+Both pieces are precisely rhythmically articulated by the musical events in the original source recording.

 Variation 1: Hard Disk Recorder / Digital Sampler